What’s Included in an Owner Financing Contract Template? A Guide for Buyers and Sellers

 - Prepayment: Decide if you’ll allow the buyer to pay off their loan early or if you’ll charge them a fee.

-- Default: Spell out what will happen if the buyer decides to stop making payments on the loan.
+- Default: Spell out what will happen if the buyer stops making payments on the loan.

 - Standard forms: Make it clear that you will be using a promissory note and mortgage/deed of trust instruments to spell out these terms.